“Half the country doesn’t even know what a Yellowknife is, and the other half thinks it’s Whitehorse.”

 Nothing felt more perfect than returning for the second consecutive year to the ICEHOTEL in Lapland.

-The temperature inside the hotel was a positively balmy -5°, compared to the -27° it was outside snowmobiling to a cabin in the forest to spend the night viewing the aurora.
+The temperature inside the hotel was a positively balmy -5°, compared to the -27° it was outside where we one night snowmobiled to a cabin in the forest for dinner and aurora viewing.

 Location Tromsø, Norway